Martha Ruben-Wolf: Life

 Martha Ruben was born in Löhne, a small manufacturing town to the north of Paderborn.
 Moritz "Max" Ruben, her father, is described as a small businessman of Jewish provenance.
 Her upbringing was not a religious one, however.
 The family were relatively mobile, while the focus of Max's business changed several times as Martha was growing up.
 Her mother, born Regina Stern, was a teacher who was active in the women's movement ("bürgerliche Frauenbewegung"), and who through these involvements came into contact with Helene Stöcker and, presumably, with the powerful currents of the times involving pacifism, sexual reform and women's rights issues on which Stöcker campaigned.

-In 1906 Martha started to study Mathematics and Natural sciences at Berlin University and the so-called "Technical Academy" in Charlottenburg, funding her studies through a combination of private tutoring, bursaries and journalism.
+In 1906 Martha started to study Mathematics and Natural sciences at Berlin University and the Technische Hochschule in Charlottenburg (now Technische Universität Berlin), funding her studies through a combination of private tutoring, bursaries and journalism.
 In 1908 she switched to medicine which she studied till 1914, receiving her doctorate in medicine in 1915.
 She had studied subjects which were traditionally male preserves, but the labour shortages resulting from the slaughter of the First World War would open up opportunities after 1918 which most observers in 1914 would have regarded as still unrealistic.
 During the First World War she worked in a hospital.
 After 1918 she set herself up as a doctor in the Berlin quarter of Niederschöneweide.
 Her feminism and her leftwing political commitment meant that the focus of her work was on working class women: sources describe her as a gynaecologist which, whether through training or practical experience, she became.
 This also involved a lot of work in the area of birth control, which then as throughout the twentieth century was frequently border-line controversial.